Real Madrid confirm Bellingham signing from Dortmund

 "Moreover, at only 19 years of age, he is already a starter in the English national team."

-Bellingham, who had been linked with several major European clubs, joined Dortmund from Birmingham City in 2020 for 25 million pounds ($31.17 million), becoming the most expensive 17-year-old in football history.
+Bellingham, who had been linked with several major European clubs, joined Dortmund from Birmingham City in 2020 for £25 million (US$31.17 million), becoming the most expensive 17-year-old in football history.

 An all-action midfielder with exceptional ball control skills, Bellingham quickly became a regular in the Dortmund side, anchoring the midfield and starting over 30 Bundesliga games in each of his last two seasons in Germany.